Save This Search

 What type of rental buildings are in New York City, NY?

-In New York City, 67% of the residents are renting compared to 33% owning a home, according to data from the U.S. Census Bureau.
-Large-scale apartment buildings with more than 50 units represent 36% of New York City’s rentals, 61% are small-scale complexes with under 50 units, and 2% are single-family rentals.
+In New York City 67% of the housing is rented out compared to 33% of homes are owned, according to the most recent Census Bureau estimates.
+36% of New York City’s apartments are found in large buildings of 50 units or more, 61% are located in smaller apartment complexes with less than 50 units, and 2% are single-family rentals.

 What do typical apartment communities look like in New York City, NY?